nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding comment to a student : `comment`

-Adds a comment to an existing student in the address book.
+Adds a comment to an existing student in Class Manager.

 Format: `comment s/STUDENT_NUMBER c/COMMENT`